Quantcast

 When to See the Full Moons in August 2023

-Later in the month, a second full moon, a Blue Moon will make an appearance.
-A Blue Moon is when we have two full moons in a single month.
-On Wednesday, August 30, the Blue Sturgeon Supermoon will peak at 9:36 P.M.
-This supermoon will be the biggest we see all year!
+In August, a second full Moon, a Blue Moon will make an appearance.
+The term Blue Moon is most commonly used when we have two full Moons in a single month.
+On Wednesday, August 30, the Full Moon will peak at 9:36 P.M.

 → Consult our Moonrise and Moonset Calculator to see precisely when the Sturgeon Moon and the Blue Moon will be visible in your area!